Conjunction (astronomy): 2020

 During most of February, March, and April, Mars, Jupiter, and Saturn were close to each other, and so they underwent a series of conjunctions: on March 20, Mars was in conjunction with Jupiter, and on March 31, Mars was in conjunction with Saturn.

 On December 21, Jupiter and Saturn appeared at their closest separation in the sky since 1623, in an event known as a great conjunction.

 2022

-Planetoid Pallas passes Sirius, the brightest star in the sky, on October 9th southly in a distance of 8.5 arcminutes (source: Astrolutz 2022, ISBN 978-3-7534-7124-2).
+Planetoid Pallas passed Sirius, the brightest star in the night sky, on October 9 to the south at a distance of 8.5 arcminutes (source: Astrolutz 2022, ISBN 978-3-7534-7124-2).
 As Sirius is far south of the ecliptic only few objects of the solar system can be seen from earth close to Sirius.

 At this occasion Pallas had not only the lowest angular distance to Sirius in the 21st century, but also since its discovery in 1802.

-In the 19th century the greatest approach of Pallas and Sirius took place on October 11, 1879, when 8.6 mag bright Pallas passed Sirius 1.3° southwestly and in the 20th century the lowest distance between Pallas and Sirius was reached on October 12, 1962, when Pallas, whose brightness was also 8.6 mag, stood 1.4° southwest of the brightest star in the sky.
+In the 19th century the greatest approach of Pallas and Sirius took place on October 11, 1879, when 8.6 mag bright Pallas passed Sirius 1.3° southwest and in the 20th century the lowest distance between Pallas and Sirius was reached on October 12, 1962, when Pallas, whose brightness was also 8.6 mag, stood 1.4° southwest of the brightest star in the sky.

+2024

+On August 15th, 2024 there was an excellently visible conjunction between Mars and Jupiter in Taurus constellation.

+2025

+On June 29th, 2025 there was the first conjunction of Saturn with Neptune with angular distance of 59.3 arc minutes.
+The second conjunction of this triple conjunction will be on August 6th, 2025 whereby Saturn is 1.14 degrees south of Neptune.

+The third and last conjunction of this triple will take place on February 16th, 2026.
+On this day Saturn stands 54.7 arc minutes south of Neptune.

+After 2026 the next conjunction between Saturn and Neptune will be on June 7th, 2061.